2-Bullet Tuesday: Tivoli OmegaRadio & Guide on using the Hologram Cellular Expansion

 SIM Card Activation

-Your Cellular Expansion came with a Hologram SIM card, so the first step is to activate the SIM card on Hologram’s network.
+Your Cellular Expansion will come with a Hologram SIM card, so the first step is to activate the SIM card on Hologram’s network.
 But let’s first create a Hologram account.
 Please follow the guide on how to register for an account.
 Now you can login and activate your sim card, choose the plan that you’d like and you are all set to go!

 We will need the following ingredients: